This page explains how CoreDNS, the Traefik Ingress controller, and Klipper service load balancer work within K3s.

 Disabling the Service LB

-To disable the embedded LB, run the server with the
+To disable the embedded LB, configure all servers in the cluster with the

 This is necessary if you wish to run a different LB, such as MetalLB.